Delaware

 The contribution rate for the program will be 0.8% for 2025 and 2026.
 Employers can deduct up to 50% of contributions from employees or pay the 0.8% themselves.
 The total contribution of 0.8% covers the cost of the different benefit types (medical, family and parental).
 To be specific:

-The Delaware Department of Labor now has a page on their website devoted to “Delaware Paid Leave”.
+The Delaware Department of Labor Division of Paid Leave (the “Division”) now has a page on their website devoted to “Delaware Paid Leave”.
 You can also read the recently published regulations.
 If you have questions or would like to set up a presentation, you can email PFML@delaware.gov.
-A portal opens on October 1, 2023 to allow employers to grandfather existing paid time off benefits (see section 17.5.2 of the regulations for more details).
+A portal opened on October 1, 2023 to allow employers to grandfather existing paid time off benefits (see section 17.5.2 of the regulations for more details).
+Additionally, the Notice of Employee rights is available on the DE PFML website.
+There are conditions as to when the notice should be provided; please see our “Notice Requirements” section below for the full details.

 Handbook/Policy Updates